-This episode of The Original Torah Pearls is on Chayei Sarah (Genesis 23:1-25:18).
-Love, romance, marriage, death, laden camels, and the power of specific prayers—Chayei Sarah unfolds dramatically as the trio examine its many pearls.
+In this episode of The Original Torah Pearls Chayei Sarah (Genesis 23:1-25:18) learn about love, romance, marriage, death, laden camels, and the power of specific prayers.
+Chayei Sarah unfolds dramatically as the trio examine its many pearls.
 The portion begins with Abraham securing a burial place for Sarah and ends with his death.
 In between, we get to relive one of the world’s best stories, not once, but four times, as Abraham’s servant makes a match for Isaac.
 But far from stale repetition, Gordon explains that being able to analyze word choices in a repeated story is pay dirt for the linguist.

 Word studies include: “rose up”, under the “thigh”, the number “ten”, and a rare accent mark used only three times in the Torah.
 Discussions include: Why would a master negotiator insist on paying full price for anything?
 Why was Abraham adamant that Isaac not be taken back to Ur?
 And what was at the heart of the servant’s methods that caused him to be such a clever matchmaker?

 I look forward to reading your comments!

 Thank you for supporting Makor Hebrew Foundation, which allows me to create all the teachings found on NehemiasWall.com.
 Together we can empower people around the world with vital information about the Hebrew sources of their faith!